First drive: 2022 Subaru Forester Wilderness rings the mountains

 Washboard-ready, and washable seats

 Subaru retuned the springs and dampers in the Wilderness, allegedly allowing less body roll than the standard models.
 On the coarsely surfaced paved roads of the drive route, the setup had two roll transitions that often meant adjusting the steering wheel midcorner, but it comes into its own on a gravel road.
 The Forester felt confident and easy to control, without carrying much road noise into the cabin, even on washboard-like surfaces.
-Although the tires and suspension did a good job soaking up the most jarring impacts, my taller co-driver and I (6-foot-5 on a short day) were left wanting more back support and longer thigh cushions.
+Although the tires and suspension did a good job soaking up the most jarring impacts, my taller co-driver and I (both well above six feet tall) were left wanting more back support and longer thigh cushions.
 The same could be said for most affordable compact crossovers.

 2022 Subaru Forester Wilderness